MoarTube/MoarTube-Node/README.md

 ### Cloudflare

 At this point, you should probably look into creating a free [Cloudflare account](https://www.cloudflare.com/network/) so that you can [give your node CDN capabilities](https://moartube.com/guides/how-to-integrate-your-node-with-cloudflare).
-With over 300 data centers worlwide, Cloudflare will distribute most of your node's content.
+With over 300 data centers worlwide, Cloudflare will distribute most of your node's videos and live streams.

 ### Get MoarTube Client